 Meet in Nîmes for transfer to ‘Le Phénicien,’ moored in Aigues-Mortes.
-After a welcome reception, explore this 14th-century walled city before your first gourmet dinner on board.
+Enjoy a welcome reception, followed by your first gourmet dinner on board.

 Cruise to the Camargue this morning, heading east on the Canal du Rhône à Sète that links the Petit Rhône with the étangs (inland seas) dotting the Mediterranean coast.
 Moor in the quiet village of Gallician before visiting a prestigious manade (ranch) where local cowboys on white horses demonstrate how they tend their herds of bulls.

 An unforgettable cruise takes you to the Roman city of Arles, the "open-air museum" of Provence.
 Join your guide to explore the haunts of Vincent Van Gogh, who painted a myriad of canvases here in 1888.

 While cruising the mighty Rhône River, ‘Le Phénicien’ passes through the 36-foot-high lock at Beaucaire en route to Aramon, where a lively game of pétanque awaits.
 In the afternoon, visit medieval Les Baux-de-Provence, dramatically set atop a rocky plateau of the Alpilles.

 After breakfast, cruise to historic Villeneuve-lès-Avignon for a guided excursion to the Pont du Gard.
 This masterpiece of Roman engineering is now a UNESCO World Heritage Site with an informative museum showcasing the historic significance of the magnificent tri-level aqueduct.